 I had a big problem with Chrome running slowly and lots of aw snap errors.
 It took me a while to fix it, but I’ll share my secret with you.
+It sounds weird but I promise it helps.

 The problem appeared gradually, over time, but for some reason it got worse after I upgraded to Windows 10.
 So of course I initially suspected Windows 10 had something to do with it.